Examples

 Sample curl requests

-You can use these curl requests directly, rather than going through the SDK.
+You can use these curl requests to interact with the API directly, without using an SDK.

 curl -X POST \